 - Minimize social interactions.
 Even friendly dogs do not have to meet every person and dog they see.
 If your neighbors are dog-lovers, they will definitely let you know!

-Expert tip: Put an old rug our mat outside the door of your tent that will catch some of the dirt from your dog’s paws.
+Expert tip: Put an old rug or mat outside the door of your tent that will catch some of the dirt from your dog’s paws.

-If sleeping in your tent with you isn’t working, there are a few other things you can try.
+If having your dog sleep in your tent with you isn’t working, there are a few other things you can try:

 - Tie your dog up to a stake in your campsite.
-I recommend this with reservations because 1) wild animals may be scampering around, 2) your dog may bark at them and wake up the whole campground and 3) Your dog is exposed to any weather that comes in the night.
+I recommend this with reservations because 1) wild animals may be scampering around and your dog may bark at them and wake up the whole campground and 2) Your dog is exposed to any weather that comes in the night.

 - Get your dog his own tent.
 We know people who have done this and for them, it’s a win-win.
 You can buy dog-sized tents that are similar to soft-sided crates.
 If this sounds appealing, give it a try.

 It’s been a few years since we’ve had a highly reactive dog, but we will never forget how vigilant and on top of things we had to be when camping and hiking with our dog, Amos.